 It was Hochhauser’s part in the judicial conspiracy, which overlapped with Scot Young’s death, that enabled the corrupt Grant Thornton Joint Trustees to go on to bankrupt Michelle to defraud her of her rights as requisite majority creditor.
 They sought to defeat the £26.6 million judgment order and to remove Michelle from the equation, so they could do what they were doing with Scot Young’s vast bankruptcy estate.

-The fees said to have been incurred, (c£86,000) which were later used to bankrupt Michelle unlawfully, were founded solely by Hochhauser’s fraudulent abuse of position.
+The Joint Trustees sought to defeat the £26.6 million judgment order, to defraud Michelle of her rights to remove her from the equation so they could do what they were doing with Scot’s vast bankruptcy estate.
+The fees said to have been incurred, (c£86,000) which were later used to bankrupt Michelle unlawfully, were, we allege, founded solely by Hochhauser’s fraudulent abuse of position.

 David Ingram and Richard Hicken of Grant Thornton evaded even the “low hanging fruit” that was to be harvested for creditors